ZornsLemma/ozmoo/acorn-changelog.md

 * Some initialisation code has been shuffled around, shrinking the runtime code by 9 bytes.
 Some code which should have always been located in the Z-machine stack during initialisation (and always was, in practice) has now been moved so it is explicitly located there.

+* Omit fatalerror and printinteger code for builds which don't define DEBUG or CHECK_ERRORS.
+Benchmark builds always define DEBUG, but normal builds don't define either by default and this shrinks the runtime code by 124 bytes.

 * Miscellaneous other micro-optimisations to save a few bytes/cycles.
 I haven't counted but I suspect cumulatively these save at least 30 bytes.

 ## 14.22 (alpha 57)